Meetmet21/INSinPAL/doc/user_guide.md

 ### Filtering step

-From the paper [*long inverted repeats in eukaryotic genomes: Recombinogenic motifs determine genomic plasticity*](https://www.sciencedirect.com/science/article/pii/S0014579306000986), the following formule was used to select putative unstable palindromes:
+From the paper [*long inverted repeats in eukaryotic genomes: Recombinogenic motifs determine genomic plasticity*](https://www.sciencedirect.com/science/article/pii/S0014579306000986), the following formule was used to select putative unstable palindromes based on their structural characteristics:

 ```math
 stem\_length/spacer\_length >= mismatch\_ratio
 ```

+A higher stem length relative to the spacer length suggests a disposition to intrastrand base pairing initially and a stable secondary structure subsequently, especially if the mismatch ratio is low.

+New fields are added to the BED file and will consitute the main databases to queary for palindromic fragiles sites:

+*

 ### Interesting sites